akiptooo/api.project/README.md

  Sidebar navigation — Quick links to key system sections like Cases, Hearings, Judges, and Settings.

- Custom CSS styling — No external frameworks (Bootstrap removed); responsive and lightweight.
+ Custom CSS styling — No external frameworks; responsive and lightweight.

  Responsive layout — Works on desktop and mobile screens.